Comparison of semi-supervised deep learning algorithms for audio classification

-MixMatch~\cite{berthelot2019mixmatch} (MM) is an SSL approach that uses entropy minimization and standard regularization, namely pseudo-labeling~\cite{lee2013}, mixup, and weak data augmentation, to leverage the unlabeled data and provide better generalization capabilities.
+MixMatch~\cite{berthelot2019mixmatch} (MM) uses entropy minimization and standard regularization, namely pseudo-labeling~\cite{lee2013}, mixup, and weak data augmentation, to leverage the unlabeled data and provide better generalization capabilities.
 Unlike MT and DCT, this approach uses only one model.
 The different steps are shown in Fig.~\ref{fig:schema_mixmatch} and detailed in the following paragraphs.

-During the learning phase, each minibatch is composed of labeled $x_s$ and non-labeled $x_u$ samples in equivalent proportions.
-The first step consists of applying an augmentation to the labeled part of the mini-batch and $k$ augmentations to the non-labeled part.
-In the second step, pseudo-labels $y_u$ are generated for the non-labeled files using the model's prediction averaged on these $k$ variants as shown in Eq.~\ref{e:xu_weak}, where $x'_{u,i}$ denotes the $i$-th variant of an unlabeled augmented file.
+During the learning phase, each minibatch is composed of labeled $x_s$ and unlabeled $x_u$ samples in equivalent proportions.
+The first step consists of applying an augmentation to the labeled part of the mini-batch and $K$ augmentations to the unlabeled part in parallel. \corrige{These $K$ augmentations are sampled from the three augmentations (weak) described in Section~\ref{sec:aug_mixup}}.
+In the second step, pseudo-labels $y_u$ are generated for the unlabeled files using the model's prediction averaged on these $K$ variants as shown in Eq.~(\ref{e:xu_weak}), where $x'_{u,i}$ denotes the $i$-th variant of an unlabeled augmented file.

 For encouraging the model to produce confident predictions, a post-processing step is necessary to decrease the output's entropy.
 To do so, the highest probability is increased and the other ones decreased.
 This process is called "sharpening" by the method authors, and it is defined as: